Georgian wine

 There are two main centers of Qvevri making in Georgia: Western Georgia in Upper Imereti and Kakheti.

-Once the building is completed, the final stage begins—the Qvevri is dried out.
 The Qvevri-maker bakes several at a time, and a single mistake can ruin everything.

-Kakhetian wine containing tannin is famous for its medicinal properties and acquires an orange color.
 When you make wine with Dedo (pomace), all the richness of its skin is slowly transferred to the wine.

 In 2013, the ancient Georgian traditional Qvevri wine-making method was granted the status of a UNESCO intangible cultural heritage monument.